fengyuanchen/cropper/README.md

 #### setData

 - Reset the cropping zone.
-- Param: A object contains "x1", "y1", "width", "height", "x2"(optional), "y2"(optional).
+- Param: an object contains "x1", "y1", "width", "height", "x2"(optional), "y2"(optional).
 - Use with `$("#target").cropper("setData", {width: 480, height: 270})`.

 #### setAspectRatio

-- Enable to reset the aspect ratio after initialization.
+- Enable to reset the aspect ratio after initialized.
-- Param: a positive number.
+- Param: "auto" or a positive number ("auto" for free ratio).
 - Use with `$("#target").cropper("setAspectRatio", 1.618)`.

 #### setImgSrc

 - Change the src of the image if need.
+- Param: a src string.
 - Use with `$("#target").cropper("setImgSrc", "example.jpg")`.

 #### getImgInfo